protofire/ink-multisig-squid-shibuya/README.md

 npm ci
 ```

 3. Configure the environment variables.
-Copy the .env.example file to .env and customize the variables as needed.
+Copy the .env.local.example file to .env and customize the variables as needed.
 For local execution, the required environment variables are:
 ```
 DB_NAME=squid
 DB_PASS=postgres
-EXTERNAL_DB_PORT=23798
+DB_PORT=23798
+GQL_PORT=4350
 ```
 > Adjust these variables to match your local development environment.